russmckendrick/records/content/albums/yours-for-the-taking-the-best-of-15778008/index.md

 ---
 title: "Gene - Yours For The Taking (The Best Of)"
-album_artist: "Gene"
+artist: "Gene"
-album_title: "Yours For The Taking (The Best Of)"
+album_name: "Yours For The Taking (The Best Of)"
 date: 2020-08-22
 release_id: "15778008"
 slug: "yours-for-the-taking-the-best-of-15778008"
+hideSummary: true
 cover:
     image: "yours-for-the-taking-the-best-of-15778008.jpg"
+    alt: "Yours For The Taking (The Best Of) by Gene"
+    caption: "Yours For The Taking (The Best Of) by Gene"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Indie Rock"]
 ---

 ## Tracklisting